ls1intum/Artemis/docs/dev/playwright.rst

      Playwright tests require users with different roles to simulate concurrent user interactions.
 If you already have generated test users, you can skip this step.
-Generate users with the help of the user creation scripts under supportingScripts, or simply run:
+Generate users with the help of the user creation scripts under `supportingScripts/playwright`:

     .. code-block:: bash

-        npm run playwright:setup-users
+        setupUsers.sh

     You can configure user IDs and check their corresponding user roles in the ``src/test/playwright/support/users.ts`` file.
     Usernames are defined automatically by appending the userId to the ``PLAYWRIGHT_USERNAME_TEMPLATE``.
     At the moment it is discouraged to change the template string, as the user creation script does not support other names yet.

 4. Setup Playwright package and its browser binaries: